10 Break-Out Sessions

 Emerging Principles of a New Generational Contract

-What do we owe each other and future generations?
+How do we enable intergenerational leadership for long-term, regenerative strategies?
 Having asked this and similar questions through global surveys, student essays and cross-generational dialogues, our initiative and global community build on seven emerging principles for a New Generational Contract – developed in close partnership with the University of St. Gallen Collegium.

 At the 76th United Nations General Assembly session in 2021, UN Secretary-General António Guterres warned governments and businesses of a growing intergenerational divide.
 Young people, he said, will “inherit the consequences – good and bad” of decisions made by today’s leaders in politics and business.
 The UN’s Secretary-General is right that the need to consider the impact of our current decisions on the world left to today’s youth is greater than ever.
 Multiple ecological crises, intensifying resource scarcities and rising inequities demonstrate that current systems are unsustainable.
 A lack of future-oriented decision-making will affect current, and particularly future generations: the more than 10 billion people projected to be alive by the end of the century, compared to around 8 billion alive today.